What’s changing with the 2025 RAU?

 2. Decreasing the time period on findings with insufficient data or no data: If the only finding for a risk vector expires, Bitsight currently uses that finding for up to 400 days past the finding expiration date.
 This will decrease to 340 days with RAU25, ensuring that those findings will always be visible to users.

 3. Clarifying the path to perfect on risk vector grades: In an effort to level up the transparency of Bitsight ratings, we’re now providing greater visibility into the number of positive findings associated with establishing a perfect risk vector grade for certain risk vectors.
 For some risk vectors, Bitsight applies a minor downgrading to companies with low findings counts, whether or not there are negative findings.
 This is designed to reflect uncertainty in the score due to the low finding count.
 The amount to be downgraded will be determined based on the finding count as opposed to the current method where it is determined relative to other organizations.
-This added visibility will help companies understand how to achieve their goal of obtaining perfect ‘A’ grades for the critical Open Ports, TLS/SSL Configurations, and Server Software risk vectors.
+This added visibility will help companies understand how to achieve their goal of obtaining perfect ‘A’ grades for the critical Open Ports, TLS/SSL Configurations, TLS/SSL Certificates, and Server Software risk vectors.

 4. Ratings drop prevention: This update ensures that ratings drops for certain risk vectors will not occur if there are no negative findings for those vectors.
 It will also ensure that a rating will remain stable if an organization only has positive finding grades for certain risk vectors.